-"The chance for our students to compete in the Aviation Design Challenge broadened horizons in ways that we would not have been able to do without GAMA.
-Our students winning is one of the most exciting things to happen at Olney High School this year."
+"The chance for our students to compete in the Aviation Design Challenge broadened horizons in ways that we would not have been able to do without GAMA, Our students winning is one of the most exciting things to happen at Olney High School this year.
+The best part is that their learning will continue through the enriching experience they will have at Glasair this summer."

-Matt Caffey, Principal of Olney High School 2017 winning high school located in Olney, Texas
+Matt Caffey, Principal of Olney High School 2017 winning school based in Olney, Texas

-"This opportunity and recognition will allow further real-world educational experiences for these students to apply what was learned within the classroom.
+"We are very honored, thankful, and extremely appreciative that our students and staff are being recognized for their diligent, hard work in and out of the classroom.
+This opportunity and recognition will allow further real-world educational experiences for these students to apply what was learned within the classroom.
 Thank you again to GAMA for the selection, recognition, and opportunities to come for our students and staff."

-Jeremy Schroeder, Principal of Weyauwega-Fremont High School 2016 winning high school located in Weyauwega, Wisconsin
+Jeremy Schroeder, Principal of Weyauwega-Fremont High School 2016 winning high school located in Weyauwega, Wisconsin GAMA Aviation Design Challenge: